What a DEXA Scan Tells You That Nothing Else Can

 • You're not going to do anything with the data.
 A DEXA report is useful if you act on it.
 If you have no interest in adjusting your training, diet, or health plan, the numbers won't help you.

 • You're looking for a diagnosis.
-DEXA measures body composition.
-It gives you data — not a diagnosis.
+DEXA measures composition and bone density.
+It doesn't diagnose diseases or replace a doctor's evaluation.
+It gives you data to bring to your doctor.

 How Often Should You Scan?